daggepagge/django-projects-helper/readme.md

 ### How to use

-`$ djelper projectname`
+`$ djelp projectname`

 ### Folder structure

-djelper assumes you keep your django projects and virtual environments in a certain structure:
+djelp assumes you keep your django projects and virtual environments in a certain structure:

 - ~/home
   - /Development